 - A scalp infection with hair loss

 The doctor will first check your hair density.
-They would then conduct a pull test to check the amount of hair that is shedding (the doctor may ask you not to wash your hair for five days).
+They would then conduct a pull test to check the amount of hair that is shedding (the doctor may ask you not to wash your hair for a day or two).
 The hair is pulled at the ends to see how many hair strands fall out.
 You may have hair loss if more than 10% of the hair falls.
+The doctor may also conduct tests to check serum ferritin and Hb levels, thyroid function, vitamins B12 and D levels, and DHT.
 Lastly, a hair strand is checked under a microscope to determine the phase in which the hair loss occurs.

 The Relationship Between Hair Loss And Menopause